 If you see any signs and symptoms of excess weight gain or obesity, see a doctor.
 Children should gain weight as they grow older.
 However, the weight gained should be appropriate for their height.
 Your doctor will check the child’s weight-for-height, BMI, and other factors, such as underlying pathological condition, to determine if the child is overweight or obese.

 Treatment Of Obesity In Children

 Doctors usually recommend screening for obesity in children by the age of six years.
 Your child may also be recommended for a blood test, thyroid test, and endocrine test to determine any underlying causes.

-- A balanced diet with the right type of foods and beverages is an important first step.
+- A balanced diet with the right type of foods and avoiding sugary bevrages. is an important first step.

 - The portion size of food is an important part of a healthy diet.
 It is dependent on the age of the child.
 Make sure the child eats small portions and chews well.
 The doctor may refer you to a pediatric dietician to formulate the appropriate portion size and meal plans after discussion with you and the child.
 Do not encourage eating frequent snacks.

 - Although fast foods or quick snacks are cheap and readily accessible, offer healthy foods to your child.
 Avoid or limit fast foods.
 You can limit fast foods to twice or thrice a week.
 You can involve your children while buying food and planning meals, encouraging them to pick healthy yet enjoyable food items.